inlets/inlets.dev/blog/_posts/2021-12-31-inlets-2021-highlights.md

 date: 2021-12-31
 ---

 Did you know that Inlets was first released in January 2019?
-That means it's coming up for its third birthday!
+That means it's coming up for its third birthday.

+> Happy 3rd Birthday Inlets! 🎂😀💻

-In this short article, I'll cover the use-case and origin story for inlets before going on to cover highlights of the past year.
+In this short article, I'll cover the use-case and origin story for inlets before going on to cover highlights *of the past year*.
 These include a new business model, Prometheus monitoring and automated TLS with Let's Encrypt for HTTPS tunnels.

 ## Who needs a tunnel anyway?